clduab11/parallax-pal/README.md

 - PostgreSQL 15+ (for local development)
 - Redis 7+ (for local development)
 - Stripe account for payment processing
+- NVIDIA GPU or Apple Silicon device (optional, for hardware acceleration)

 ## Configuration